Harsh-Patt/Harsh-Patt/README.md

 - 👋 Hi, I’m @Harsh-Patt (Harsh_Patel)
-- 👀 I’m interested in becoming an mobile app development genius
+- 👀 I’m interested in becoming an Data genius
-- 🌱 I’m currently learning Android studio
+- 🌱 I’m currently learning different data visualization tools
 - 📫 Harshpateldude@gmail.com is where you can drop a Hello!

 <!---